markschelbergen/edukit-micropython/README.md

 **Windows:**

 Download and install the [STSW-LINK009](https://www.st.com/en/development-tools/stsw-link009.html) ST-LINK USB driver from ST Microsystems.
 This is required for Windows to communicate with the Nucleo board.
-You probably need to restart your computer after installation.
+You may need to restart your computer after installation.

 Open a terminal and run the following commands: